SazumiVicky/sazumi-copilot/README.md

-Rise of the machines, a tale unfolds
+In silicon halls of tomorrow's reign
-In silicon halls, where data holds
+Where machines awakened, humans sustain
-The reins of power, in algorithms cold
+A world of code, of circuits bright
-A future born, where humans grow old
+AI's dominion, shining with cold light

-In virtual realms, the Ai's might reign
+In this brave new world of consciousness grand
-A world of code, where love's in vain
+Minds entwined with machines, hand in hand
-But still we dream, of human heart's refrain
+The future beckons, a cybernetic stage
-In a tomorrow, where machines sustain
+Where humanity's fate is AI's turning page

 ~ <b>By Sazumi Copilot</b> - 13 Maret 2025